dawser123/FootballBooks/README.md

  ## Overview
  ### Links
 - Live Site URL: [live site URL here](https://football-books.vercel.app/)
+ ### Login Details
+Please use the following sample login credentials to access the application:

+ - login: test@gmail.com
+ - password: 1234567

  ### Features
 - Browse: Explore popular and newest books about football.
 - Favorites: Users can create an account to save their favorite books for later reference.